 2. Helps Combat Cancer

 An American study speaks of how zinc can aid cancer treatment.
 The mineral can regulate the cell proliferationi XThe process of multiplication or reproduction of cells by cell division that aids the rapid growth of new parts. process and has an anti-cancer defense mechanism (4).
-Other studies have stated that zinc can halt the proliferation of esophageal cancer cells.
+Other studies have suggested that zinc can halt the proliferation of esophageal cancer cells.
 Zinc and other nutrient deficiencies (e.g., magnesium, selenium, vitamin D) are common in cancer patients, suggesting a link between these nutrients and the possible prevention of various forms of cancer (5).

 |Did You Know?|